 A Bucket Of Dim-Sims

 Like many others, I have been perturbed by the return to our Federal Parliament of the One Nation political party and its celebrity leader Pauline Hanson.
 I'm lucky to belong to none of the demographics Hanson targets with derision.
-And yet as someone who campaigned in opposition to One Nation 'back in the day' I feel a sense of loss.
+And yet, as someone who campaigned in opposition to One Nation back in the day, I feel a sense of loss.
 In this post I will discuss that feeling and hark back to a small campaign I facilitated in the late 1990s.

 My feeling of loss comes in part from a tendency to cast our lives in fictional terms.
-In story-telling the heroes get to vanquish the monster and, with any luck, it never comes back.
+In story-telling the heroes vanquish the monster and, with any luck, it never comes back.
 Midnight Oil even referred to Hanson as a vampire in the song White Skin Black Heart.
 In reality, however, our political opponents are just other humans who think and act differently from us.
 We share a society, and sometimes even workplaces or extended family groupings, with them.
 And sometimes if we look more closely we find that we share opinions too.
 Many who oppose the xenophobia of One Nation nonetheless object to globalization.
 Many who oppose One Nation likewise object to the dominance of seemingly distant career politicians.
-In both these instances they occupy common ground with One Nation.
+In both these instances they occupy common ground with One Nation voters.
 However, as satirist Pauline Pantsdown has noted, Hanson is every bit the career politician, and now she has returned.

-Back in the late 90s one of the ways I responded was to propose an on-campus information campaign to the then Monash Democrats.
+In the late 90s one of the ways I responded was to propose an on-campus information campaign to the then Monash Democrats.
 We felt that an antidote to the absurd and divisive claims of One Nation was the sharing of statistics.
-Rarely do the newspapers that report political statements also then list facts to confirm or contradict those statements.
+Rarely do the newspapers that report political statements also list facts to confirm or contradict those statements.
 Our One Nation Is Full Of Shit sheets were stuck to the walls of toilet cubicles on campus and we encouraged hand-written comments from those reading them.
 Our tone was pretty flippent and provocative.
 It would be a mistake to be that way in all settings but not all settings are toilet doors.
 However, we were also informative, taking our data from an Australian Democrats pamphlet which in turn drew heavily from the Australian Bureau of Statistics.
-I have lost the original sheets we produced but I did recently come across transcriptions I made of the various comments received.
+I have lost the original sheets but recently come across transcriptions I made of the various comments received.
 I will share some here and then make a few observations.

 "Will the Member for Oxley please give me a bucket of dim-sims and a shit-load of soy."

 This is the most flippant and seemingly neutral comment we got but it has also stuck in my memory the most.
-It refers to Pauline Hanson having been a fish-and-chip shop operator before she got elected to the then House of Representatives division of Oxley.
-I however think of how the dim-sim can represent Australian multiculturalism.
+It refers to Pauline Hanson having been a fish-and-chip shop operator before she was elected to the then House of Representatives Division of Oxley.
+Yet I think of how the dim-sim can represent Australian multiculturalism.
 These ubiquitous snacks were inspired by finger foods introduced by Chinese-Australians, mass produced by the Greek-Australian owned Marathon Foods, and enjoyed by Australians of all backgrounds.
 This small story illustrates how culture constantly cross-pollinates and regenerates and how pristine and enduring monocultures are a fantasy.

 "[ABS and Census figures are] government controlled bullshit!"